At a Glance

 ✨Ask Insightful Questions

 Prepare thoughtful questions about the team dynamics, ongoing projects, or future developments within British Airways.
-This shows your genuine interest in the company and helps you assess if it's the right fit for you.
+This shows your genuine interest in the position and helps you assess if it's the right fit for you.